nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   1. Test case: `deletes 100,1`<br>
      Expected: Invalid index message.

-  1. Test case: `deletes 1,2,3`<br>
-     Expected:  Removes the 1st, 2nd and 3rd service from the application.

- ### List services

-   1. Test case: `lists`<br>
-     Expected:  List all services.

 ## Booking Commands

  ### Adding a booking

-   1. Test case: `addb c/1 sev/1 st/10-10-2022 10:30`<br>
-     Expected:  Adds a booking for the customer with index 1 with service (index 1) on 10-10-2022 10:30

   1. Test case: Any of the fields are missing, example: `addb c/1 sev/1`<br>
      Expected: Invalid command format message.